Minimal Port-based Teleportation: Summary of known results for for pPBT and dPBT

 \section{Summary of known results for $d\geq 2$ for pPBT and dPBT}

 We collect here results concerning explicit form of measurements and Alice's optimising operations $O_A,\widetilde{O}_A$.
 See~\cite{Studzinski2017,StuNJP} for more detailed discussion.
-Due to the covariance property in~\eqref{mes_cov} it suffices to present a single measurement, for example corresponding to $i=N$. \begin{enumerate} \item \textit{Non-optimal pPBT.} In this case $O_A=\mathbf{1}_A$ with measurement $M_N^{AC}$ of the form (see Section 2.5.1 in~\cite{Studzinski2017}):
+Due to the covariance property of the measuremets it suffices to present a single measurement, for example corresponding to $i=N$. \begin{enumerate} \item \textit{Non-optimal pPBT.} In this case $O_A=\mathbf{1}_A$ with measurement $M_N^{AC}$ of the form (see Section 2.5.1 in~\cite{Studzinski2017}):

 where $P_{\alpha}$ is a Young projector introduced in~\eqref{Yng_proj}, $P^+_{N,n}$ denotes the maximally entangled state between respective systems, and

 The minimisation is taken over all $\mu$ which can be obtained from given $\alpha$ by adding a single box, as it is described in Section~\ref{math_intro} and Figure~\ref{YngBox} within it.
 The quantity $\gamma_{\mu}(\alpha)$ can be easily connected with eigenvalues $\lambda_{\mu}(\alpha)$ from~\eqref{llambda} of the operator $\rho$ in~\eqref{rho_spectral}: